RESOStandards/reso-certification-help/README.md

 # Data Dictionary Report
 [BACK TO TOP](#table-of-contents)

-The Data Dictionary Report allows you to explore and search an organization's individual resources, fields and lookups, along with their usage metrics.
+The **Data Dictionary Report** allows you to explore and search an organization’s resources, fields, and lookups, along with related usage metrics.

 <br />